+44 (0)1273 732 888

 How much does our training cost?
 Our pricing explained

-A very natural question that you’ll have on seeking out a training solution is, ‘What will it cost?’
+A very natural question that you’ll have on seeking out training is, ‘What will it cost?’

 The short answer is: it depends.
 The long answer should help you more.